zhengdihan/LUD-VAE/README.md

 ## Validate Pretrained Models

-We provide the trained LUD-VAE model in `*/trained_models/LUDVAE_models/ludvae.pth`, and a demo test for validate our model, run:
+We provide the pre-trained LUD-VAE model in `*/trained_models/LUDVAE_models/ludvae.pth`, and a demo test for validate our model, run:

 ```
 cd ./LUD_VAE_aim19/